-- ▶ Before intervening, make yourself aware of whether and which axle(s) must be moved in which direction in order to solve or improve the existing emergency situation - ▶ Make sure that no part of the body can get between the moving axes of the robot.
+- ▶ Before intervening, make yourself aware of whether and which axle(s) must be moved in which direction in order to solve or improve the existing emergency situation. - ▶ Make sure that no part of the body can get between the moving axes of the robot.

-Risk of impact and crushing due to movements of the robot.
+Risk of impact and crushing due to unexpected robot movements

-Unintentional movements of the robot can occur due to the release of internal stresses or gravity.
+Unintentional robot movements may occur due to the release of internal tensions or gravity.

-- Secure the robot arm against unintentional movements. - ► Remove workpieces from the gripper if necessary. - ▶ Disconnect the robot system from the mains. - ▶ If necessary, disconnect mounted, compressed air-driven tools from the air supply.
+- ▶ Secure the robot arm against unintentional movements. - ▶ Remove workpieces from the gripper if necessary. - ▶ Disconnect the robot system from the mains. - ▶ If necessary, disconnect mounted, compressed air-driven tools from its supply.

-Defective and damaged components and assemblies / faulty assembly
+Defective and damaged components and assemblies / faulty assembly.